vikasbaru/ubuild-jekyll/faq1.md

     from outside of the application using an API endpoint.</p>"
 - template: detail-content
   block: text-1
+  headline: Can I upload my own images?
+  content: "<p>Yes, you can batch upload a collection of images from a local machine.
+    Soon you will be able to upload your own images from these other sources: S3, GCS, Dropbox, etc.</p>"
 - template: detail-content
   block: text-1
 - template: detail-content